q3769/conottle/README.md

 - `throttleLimit` is the throttle/maximum concurrency with which a given client's tasks can execute.
 If omitted, the default is the number of the available processors to the JVM runtime - `Runtime.getRuntime().availableProcessors()`.

-- `activeClientLimit` is the throttle/maximum number of clients that can be serviced in parallel.
+- `concurrentClientLimit` is the throttle/maximum number of clients that can be serviced in parallel.
 If omitted, the default is unbounded - `Integer.MAX_VALUE`.

 Note that, regardless of the parameter values, there is no limit on how many overall clients or tasks the API can support.
-The `activeClientLimit` parameter e.g. only limits on the concurrent number of clients whose tasks are actively executing in parallel at any given moment.
+The `concurrentClientLimit` parameter e.g. only limits on the concurrent number of clients whose tasks are actively executing in parallel at any given moment.
 Before proceeding, excessive clients/tasks will have to wait for active ones to run for completion - a.k.a. the throttling effect.

 Each throttled client has its own dedicated executor.
 The executor is backed by a thread pool of size `throttleLimit`.
 Therefore, a client/executor's task execution concurrency will never go beyond, and always be throttled at its `throttleLimit`.

-If both builder parameters are provided, the global maximum number of concurrent-execution threads is the `throttleLimit` of each client/executor, multiplied by the `activeClientLimit`.
+If both builder parameters are provided, the global maximum number of concurrent-execution threads is the `throttleLimit` of each client/executor, multiplied by the `concurrentClientLimit`.

-An all-default builder builds a conottle instance that has unbounded `activeClientLimit`, while the `throttleLimit` of each client is set at `Runtime.getRuntime().availableProcessors()`:
+An all-default builder builds a conottle instance that has unbounded `concurrentClientLimit`, while the `throttleLimit` of each client is set at `Runtime.getRuntime().availableProcessors()`:

 ```groovy
 ConcurrentThrottler conottle = new Conottle.Builder().build();